 Will Tom Holland's Spider-Man make an appearance?

-Perhaps the most interesting aspect of the trailer is the appearance of Michael Keaton – with many fans speculating that he is sure to be playing Vulture, the same super-villain he appeared as in the MCU film Spider-Man: Homecoming.
+Perhaps the most interesting aspect of the trailer is the appearance of Michael Keaton – with many fans speculating that he is playing Vulture, the same super-villain he appeared as in the MCU film Spider-Man: Homecoming.

 This raises a lot of questions as Venom and Morbius exist in a cinematic universe Sony has created to sit separately from the one portrayed in Disney's MCU films, where Tom Holland's version of Spidey currently exists.

-For now, Tom Holland is not expected to appear in Morbius or Venom, with Sony only featuring the superhero in animated form, releasing the Oscar-winning Spider-Man: Into the Spider-Verse in 2018 (with a few sequels and spin-offs on the cards).
+For now, Tom Holland is not expected to appear in Morbius, with Sony only featuring the superhero in animated form, releasing the Oscar-winning Spider-Man: Into the Spider-Verse in 2018 (with a few sequels and spin-offs on the cards).

 Sony has been hard at work on its superhero stable, which currently includes Morbius, a Venom sequel and an exciting project by Olivia Wilde which is rumoured to introduce Spider-Woman.